 EFRAG considers that the guidance should remain principles-based rather than refer to specific documents such as the annual report (where the content may vary across jurisdictions) and reiterates the view that cross-referencing should be limited to information that is available on the same terms, at the same time and continue to be available as long as the financial statements.

-EFRAG agrees that a general disclosure standard should include principles guiding the use of cross-referencing but is concerned that the proposed condition that cross-referencing is only allowed 'if it makes the annual report as a whole more understandable' would not be practical to implement and is not appropriate in an IFRS Standard as it could step outside the boundaries of the IASB's mandate.
+EFRAG is concerned that the requirement to allow cross-referencing only 'if it makes the annual report as a whole more understandable', would not be practical to implement and to enforce.

 Should a general disclosure standard allow cross-reference?